We are open - safety is our top priority!

 Since DentRite® and other popular discount plans also include discounts for hearing, vision, and pharmacy services, you get even more for your money than most insurance plans.
 Many consumers also turn to discount plans because of their flexibility and convenience.
 For example:

 Dental financing makes it possible to spread the cost of your dental treatment over a number of months.
 For example, CareCredit offers financing options ranging from 24 to 60 months and is accepted by more than 200,000 providers and facilities across the United States.
 Of course, the application process considers income and credit history, so some patients do not qualify.
-Since interest rates typically run between 15% and 20%, you will pay significantly more for your treatment in the end.
-Some medical finance companies offer low or no-interest promotional periods; however, you must pay your full balance by the end of the promotional period to avoid having the accrued interest added to your balance.

 You can also check senior advocacy organizations, such as AARP, for more information.
 They often have information and resources regarding insurance options and discounts for seniors.